87andrewh/WeirdAntiCheatIdeas/README.md

   - Quantifying perception across many games
 - Quantifying distribution of types of cheaters and tools to prioritize targets
 - Proctoring major online tournaments
-- Implement efficient replay system for VACNET
+- Implement efficient replay system
-- Improved labels provided to VACNET
+- Improved labels provided to VACnet
   - Labels in time
   - Labels with type of hack and degree of certainty/severity
   - Record abusive text and voice (legality?)
+- How to use ML without infringing the VACnet patent?
 - Kaggle competition for classifiers.
 Why crowdsource just the labels?
 - Cool features:
   - Trust factor